ShrieempPaste07/PCshop-ecommerce-project/README.md

 ## 🚀 Features
 - Responsive layout (mobile, tablet, desktop)
-- Category filters with a sidebar or top buttons
+- Category filters with a sidebar and navbar buttons
 - Product carousel for smaller screens
 - Product detail modal with image, description, price, and buttons
 - Add to Cart & Buy Now functionality